 We have some spots that don’t need to be watered regularly.
 To reach them, we simply connect standard hoses.
 If multiple spots need the same amount of water, we can add a 3-way Y coupling to distribute the water to those spots (outlet 4 in our case).

 We can then add sprinklers or micro-drip systems depending on what needs to be watered.
 Just like on our patio, this works in our perennial beds by connecting a garden hose and connecting pipe (black) through a micro-drip-master unit.

 You can lay the connecting pipe through the entire bed (ours was some 30 m), adding more connecting pipes, if necessary, using T-joints or 4-way couplings.
 Then you can add all types of spray nozzles or drip heads anywhere along the way.
 Keep in mind that you’ll need a mechanical installation tool.
 Simply drill into the side of the raised bed to run the connecting pipe through it.

 All in all, this project took an intuitive app, the right hardware, and a whole lot of hose and hose connectors!
 It really went faster than we thought and by afternoon we were relaxing contently on the patio.
 Summer vacation, here we come!

 And the great thing about this setup is that if it does rain while we’re away, it only takes a few taps in the app to put the system on hold.
 But you’ll need a home hub for that.
-Eve recommends Apple TV or HomePod.
+Eve recommends HomePod mini, HomePod or Apple TV 4K.

 Summer is finally just around the corner, and we just can’t wait to spend our sunny days relaxing in our deck chairs, BBQing on the patio and taking long breaks.
 But we could make even more use of the dry weather were it not for the garden and the many precious hours of sunshine we miss out on because we need to water it.